THE MIGHTY RAVENEL

 Yeah I don’t know but I didn’t like it at all.

 Getting across was a bear.
-You have to share a lane with ‘serious biker guys’ who really didn’t do much to break their stereotype, you have to make sure nothing blows away (it’s windy up there) and there is nowhere to hide from the low country sun.
-It felt like it was double it’s actual distance.
+You have to share a lane with ‘serious bicycle guys’ who really didn’t do much to break out of their stereotype.
+You have to make sure nothing blows away (it’s windy up there) and there is nowhere to hide from the low-country sun.
+It felt like a solid five miles.
 I took a few decent pictures along the way but just getting across was the big deal.
 I needed to find water and sustenance.

 Me looking for food